Social care startup Lifted raises £1.5M for end-to-end elderly care platform – TechCrunch

 The number of elderly adults requiring home care is set to grow at an alarming rate in most western countries as people live progressively longer.
 But underinvestment in technology and healthcare means society is at risk of vastly under-delivering.
-It’s very hard to scale these service and subsequently, no company has more than a low percentage market share.
+It’s very hard to scale these services and subsequently, no company has more than a low percentage market share.
 Few home care brands have much trust.
-In the UK 38% of people caring for a loved one (81% of whom are women) drop out of the workforce to have to deal with elderly relatives.
+In the U.K., 38% of people caring for a loved one (81% of whom are women) drop out of the workforce to have to deal with elderly relatives.

-In the UK, a few companies are trying to address this issues: Traditional incumbents like Bluebird Care and Home Instead which are traditional home care agencies which don’t scale; “Introductory agencies” like Supercarers and Elder who do not train their carers directly with the associated problems; and so-called tech-enabled new players like Cera which have limits tech deployment as it is.
+In the U.K., a few companies are trying to address this issue: Traditional incumbents like Bluebird Care and Home Instead, which are traditional home care agencies, which don’t scale; “Introductory agencies” like Supercarers and Elder, which do not train their carers directly with the associated problems; and so-called tech-enabled new players like Cera, which have limits to tech deployment as it is.

-London-based Lifted plans to address some of these shortcomings with a full-blown end-to-end ‘Apple-like’ solution.
+London-based Lifted plans to address some of these shortcomings with a full-blown end-to-end “Apple-like” solution.

-It’s now raised £1.5m in seed funding after being founded by Rachael Crook and Sam Cohen.
-Crook is a former Cabinet Office and McKinsey Consultant, who started Lifted after a frustrating experience trying to arrange care for her mother after she was diagnosed with dementia aged 56.
+It has now raised £1.5 million in seed funding after being founded by Rachael Crook and Sam Cohen.
+Crook is a former Cabinet Office and McKinsey Consultant, who started Lifted after a frustrating experience trying to arrange care for her mother after she was diagnosed with dementia at age 56.

 The startup was incubated inside Zero 1, a new corporate venture builder.

-The company is a CQC-regulated care provider which gives families real-time updates on care, and a set of wellness data about their loved one.
+The company is a CQC-regulated care provider, which gives families real-time updates on care and a set of wellness data about their loved one.
 The Care Management Platform is a way to schedule visits, keep a check on tasks that have been completed and receive notifications when care begins and ends.

 The default rate is £19 an hour for hourly care and £950 a week for live-in care.
 Clients can choose to purchase this as an additional service for which they will charge a subscription fee.